 One of the most important steps in your career development is gaining experience, such as internships, research/lab experience, and volunteer opportunities.
 These opportunities help you connect your academic preparation to the world of work as you explore career fit and strengthen your resume to become competitive for occupations or graduate school.
 Some occupations may also have common paths to gain experience and enter the field.
 For instance, certain industries and organizations may provide more opportunities to gain experience through volunteering rather than starting with a formal internship.
 It’s important to explore those paths and qualifications of the field to help inform your own goals in gaining experience.

 Not sure where to start?
-Consider these steps:
+Check out Get Started & Find Opportunities

 Strategies to Gain Experience Related to Science